kirstenfrank/GetCleanData/codebook.md

 ##variables
-Activity				factor	ranges from [1,6], with descriptive labels	describes the activity of the subject subjectID				integer	ranges from [1,30]				describes the identity of the subject timeBodyAccmeanX			numeric	ranges from [-1,1] timeBodyAccmeanY			numeric	ranges from [-1,1] timeBodyAccmeanZ			numeric	ranges from [-1,1] timeBodyAccstdX				numeric	ranges from [-1,1] timeBodyAccstdY				numeric	ranges from [-1,1] timeBodyAccstdZ				numeric	ranges from [-1,1] timeGravityAccmeanX			numeric	ranges from [-1,1] timeGravityAccmeanY			numeric	ranges from [-1,1] timeGravityAccmeanZ			numeric	ranges from [-1,1] timeGravityAccstdX			numeric	ranges from [-1,1] timeGravityAccstdY			numeric	ranges from [-1,1] timeGravityAccstdZ			numeric	ranges from [-1,1] timeBodyAccJerkmeanX			numeric	ranges from [-1,1] timeBodyAccJerkmeanY			numeric	ranges from [-1,1] timeBodyAccJerkmeanZ			numeric	ranges from [-1,1] timeBodyAccJerkstdX			numeric	ranges from [-1,1] timeBodyAccJerkstdY			numeric	ranges from [-1,1] timeBodyAccJerkstdZ			numeric	ranges from [-1,1] timeBodyGyromeanX			numeric	ranges from [-1,1] timeBodyGyromeanY			numeric	ranges from [-1,1] timeBodyGyromeanZ			numeric	ranges from [-1,1] timeBodyGyrostdX			numeric	ranges from [-1,1] timeBodyGyrostdY			numeric	ranges from [-1,1] timeBodyGyrostdZ			numeric	ranges from [-1,1]
+Activity				factor	ranges from [1,6], with descriptive labels	describes the activity of the subject subjectID				integer	ranges from [1,30]				describes the identity of the subject timeBodyAccmeanX			numeric	ranges from [-1,1]				mean of time domain body acceleration in X direction timeBodyAccmeanY			numeric	ranges from [-1,1]				mean of time domain body acceleration in Y direction timeBodyAccmeanZ			numeric	ranges from [-1,1]				mean of time domain body acceleration in Z direction timeBodyAccstdX				numeric	ranges from [-1,1]				standard deviation of time domain body acceleration in X direction timeBodyAccstdY				numeric	ranges from [-1,1]				standard deviation of time domain body acceleration in Y direction timeBodyAccstdZ				numeric	ranges from [-1,1]				standard deviation of time domain body acceleration in Z direction timeGravityAccmeanX			numeric	ranges from [-1,1]				mean of time domain gravity acceleration in X direction timeGravityAccmeanY			numeric	ranges from [-1,1]				mean of time domain gravity acceleration in Y direction timeGravityAccmeanZ			numeric	ranges from [-1,1]				mean of time domain gravity acceleration in Z direction timeGravityAccstdX			numeric	ranges from [-1,1]				standard deviation of time domain gravity acceleration in X direction timeGravityAccstdY			numeric	ranges from [-1,1]				standard deviation of time domain gravity acceleration in Y direction timeGravityAccstdZ			numeric	ranges from [-1,1]				standard deviation of time domain gravity acceleration in Z direction timeBodyAccJerkmeanX			numeric	ranges from [-1,1]				mean of time domain body acceleration derivative (Jerk) in X direction timeBodyAccJerkmeanY			numeric	ranges from [-1,1]				mean of time domain body acceleration derivative (Jerk) in Y direction timeBodyAccJerkmeanZ			numeric	ranges from [-1,1]				mean of time domain body acceleration derivative (Jerk) in Z direction timeBodyAccJerkstdX			numeric	ranges from [-1,1]				standard deviation of time domain body acceleration derivative (Jerk) in X direction timeBodyAccJerkstdY			numeric	ranges from [-1,1]				standard deviation of time domain body acceleration derivative (Jerk) in Y direction timeBodyAccJerkstdZ			numeric	ranges from [-1,1]				standard deviation of time domain body acceleration derivative (Jerk) in Z direction timeBodyGyromeanX			numeric	ranges from [-1,1]				mean of time domain body acceleration in X direction from gyroscope timeBodyGyromeanY			numeric	ranges from [-1,1]				mean of time domain body acceleration in Y direction from gyroscope timeBodyGyromeanZ			numeric	ranges from [-1,1]				mean of time domain body acceleration in Z direction from gyroscope timeBodyGyrostdX			numeric	ranges from [-1,1] timeBodyGyrostdY			numeric	ranges from [-1,1] timeBodyGyrostdZ			numeric	ranges from [-1,1]